 Now every tea will be different, and no tea leaf will last forever.
 Take a quick look at the table below to help you get an idea of how many times you can reuse your favorite tea.

-The inverted method of an AeroPress is a great alternative when brewing loose-leaf tea.
+The inverted brew method of an AeroPress is a great alternative when brewing loose tea leaves.
 You can also use tea bags if that is all you have, but cut open the bag and use the contents.